Skip to main content

 Linking Aadhaar with Your PPF Account Online

-- Log in to your internet banking account.
+• Log in to internet banking.

-- Select the option to register your Aadhaar number.
+• Select the option to link Aadhaar.

-- Enter your 12-digit Aadhaar number and confirm.
+• Enter 12-digit Aadhaar number and confirm.

 Reactivating an Inactive PPF Account